xinjue37/Fast-Sampling-Diffusion-on-large-quantities-of-images/README.md

 * This is a project developed in undergraduate Year 3 - Semester 1.
 * The repository consists
     * 3 Jupyter notebook files that contains code about how to implement additional layer on diffusion model to increase the sampling speed
+    * (When using GeForce RTX 3080) The training of each diffusion model takes about 2 GPU hours, and the training of the additional layer takes about 1 GPU
-    * If you are interested how it implemented, you can see the **report.pdf** for details
+    * If you are interested in how it is implemented, you can see the **report.pdf** for details
 * The data we used are CIFAR-10